mbjallow6/mbjallow/src/content/posts/Clinical-Quality-Analytics.md

 The clinical quality analytics landscape continues evolving rapidly, driven by advances in artificial intelligence, interoperability standards, and regulatory requirements that are reshaping how healthcare organizations measure and improve quality.

 - Artificial Intelligence and Machine Learning Integration is becoming increasingly sophisticated, with AI-powered clinical decision support systems achieving diagnostic accuracy rates that match or exceed human clinicians in specific domains.
 Future AI applications will include more advanced predictive modeling for patient deterioration, personalized treatment recommendations based on genomic data, and automated quality measure calculation that reduces administrative burden.
+- Digital Quality Measures (dQMs) Standardization represents a fundamental shift in quality measurement methodology.
+The National Committee for Quality Assurance (NCQA) plans to fully digitalize HEDIS measurement by 2030, while CMS is transitioning Medicare quality programs to FHIR-based digital measures.
+This transition will enable real-time quality measurement and automated reporting that eliminates manual chart abstraction.
+-